MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/web.md

 A variable named **WebPageText** stores the downloaded text is stored.
 If you use this action to download files, you can select to save them locally on your desktop.

+Moreover, user can download a file from the web through the **Click download link on web page** action, part of the **Browser automation** group of actions.
+Note the specific action works only in the Internet Explorer web browser.
+To find more information about Click download link on web page action, go to [Click download link on web page]((https://learn.microsoft.com/power-automate/desktop-flows/actions-reference/webautomation#clickdownloadlink)).

 > [!NOTE]
-> Apart from the HTTP actions, Power Automate enables users to interact with web application through the browser automation actions.
+> Apart from the HTTP actions, Power Automate enables generally users to interact with web application through the browser automation actions.
 To find more information about browser automation actions, go to [Browser automation](webautomation.md).

 ## <a name="downloadfromweb"></a> Download from web